MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/anonymous-users-in-meetings.md

 - Don't have access to meeting chat before and after the meeting
 - Don't have access to profile cards (Profile cards in Microsoft 365 - Microsoft Support)
-- Don't have access to Collaborative Meeting Notes.
+- Don't have access to collaborative meeting notes.

 ### How anonymous participants interact with apps in meetings